Peter Philipakos: Ethnikos Piraeus

 On July 26, 2006, Philipakos signed a 2-year contract with another B' Ethniki club, Piraeus-based Ethnikos Piraeus.
 Ethnikos had had one of the stronger teams in Greek football for decades, but after being relegated for the first time in 1990, the club bounced between A' and B' Ethniki for a few seasons and then stalled in B' Ethniki after 1999.
-Ahead of the 2006–07 season, ambitious Ethnikos signed up former Olympiacos and FC Barcelona star Giovanni and former AEK and Sevilla FC star Vassilis Tsiartas to lead the team and Philipakos joined as well.
+Ahead of the 2006–07 season, ambitious Ethnikos signed up former Olympiacos and FC Barcelona star Giovanni and former AEK and Sevilla FC star Vasilios Tsiartas to lead the team and Philipakos joined as well.
 Philipakos’ experience with the club was a fiasco.
 Shortly after Philipakos signed, President Nikos Pirounias agreed to sell controlling interest to a group of investors fronted by Cypriot businessman Fivos Moridis.
 From the time of Moridis’ arrival, Philipakos was unpaid and sat on the bench.
 Giovanni and Tsiartas as well as several other summer signings all left the club in the middle of the season.
 In January 2007 Philipakos initially took legal action to receive his unpaid wages, but he dropped the case so that he could sign elsewhere.
 Philipakos officially cut ties with Ethnikos in February 2007, but because the release came after the close of the winter transfer period, he was unable to be registered by a European club for the remainder of the 2006–07 season.
 Philipakos made only 3 appearances for Ethnikos.